EUCAIM/k8s-deploy-node/extra-configurations/README.md

 ## Automatic acquisition and renewal of certificates

-There are two subdomains where services and applications are accesible, so we need two certificates:
+There are some subdomains where services and applications are accesible, so we need two certificates:
  - _chaimeleon-eu.i3m.upv.es_: for the Kubernetes dashboard and the rest of services and applications (one certificate for all, they will be differentiated by path).
  - _harbor.chaimeleon-eu.i3m.upv.es_: for the Harbor services and webUI.
+ - _hubble.chaimeleon-eu.grycap.i3m.upv.es_: for the Hubble application.
+ - _chaimeleon-test.grycap.i3m.upv.es_: for test deployments.

 ### Certificate for Kubernetes-dashboard and all other services/apps